JasonBock/PartiallyApplied/docs/Quickstart.md

 Console.Out.WriteLine(addWith3(10));
 Console.Out.WriteLine(addWith3(10, 20));
 ```
 Note that the name is `ApplyWithOptionals`.
 The appended `WithOptionals` is arbitrary in that PartiallyApplied will generate the method with the given name, but this is used to differentiate the generated method with any other "standard" `Apply()` methods that might be generated.
-If you were to use PartiallyApplied to do a PAF for this **one** method, you could simply use `Apply` as the name, but for these special cases, it's best to be "safe" and use a distinct `Apply` name.
+If you were to use PartiallyApplied to do a PFA for this **one** method, you could simply use `Apply` as the name, but for these special cases, it's best to be "safe" and use a distinct `Apply` name.

 Here's what the generated code looks like:
 ```